benetech/wp-youtube-lyte/readme.txt

 Tags: youtube, video, lyte, lite youtube embeds Requires at least: 2.9
 Tested up to: 2.9.2
-Stable tag: 0.2.1
+Stable tag: 0.2.2

 "Lite YouTube Embeds" look like normal YouTube embeds but don't use Flash unless clicked, thus reducing download size & page rendering time.

 == Description ==

 WP-Youtube-lyte inserts "Lite YouTube Embeds" in your blog.
-These look and feel like normal embedded YouTube, but don't use Flash unless clicked on, thereby reducing download size & time substantially.
+These look and feel like normal embedded YouTube, but don't use Flash unless clicked on, thereby _reducing download size & rendering time substantially_.
 Just add a YouTube-link with "httpv" instead of "http" and WP-YouTube-lyte will replace that link with the correct (flash-less) code.

 WP-Youtube-lyte implements [LYTE](http://blog.futtta.be/2010/04/23/high-performance-youtube-embeds/ "High Performance YouTube embeds"), which is a small javascript-library that creates a "dummy" YouTube-player which includes the clip thumbnail and title.
-When clicked on, the dummy player is replaced by the Flash player.
+When clicked on, the dummy player is seamlessly replaced by the Flash player.

 WP-Youtube-lyte can be used together with [Smart Youtube](http://wordpress.org/extend/plugins/smart-youtube/ "Great plugin").
 In that case WP-Youtube-lyte will take care of the default embeds (httpv), while Smart Youtube continues to parse other types (httpvh, httpvhd, httpvp, ...).

+__Coming in v0.3__: support for _html5 youtube embeds_ using [newTube.js](http://futtta.be/newTube/)

 == Installation ==